Gambling and Betting in Armenia From a Legal Perspective

 The organization of gambling activities without state registration as a legal entity or without obtaining the requisite license is classified as engaging in illegal business activities.
 The legislation of the Republic of Armenia prescribes both administrative and criminal liability for such offenses.

-The RA Criminal Code stipulates penalties for engaging in illegal business activities, including fines ranging from 10,000 to 30,000 drams, community service for a duration of one hundred to two hundred hours, restriction of liberty for up to three years, short-term imprisonment for up to two months, or imprisonment for a period not exceeding three years.
+The RA Criminal Code stipulates penalties for engaging in illegal business activities, including fines ranging from 10,000 to 30,000 AMD, community service for a duration of one hundred to two hundred hours, restriction of liberty for up to three years, short-term imprisonment for up to two months, or imprisonment for a period not exceeding three years.

 1. Issuance of a warning and recommendation to rectify violations, accompanied by a fine